-As we said in today’s press release, Auburn University has ordered a Ron Paul for President campaign banner removed from the inside of a dorm room window while allowing students to display numerous other banners, stickers, and flags.
-Student Eric Philips, who was ordered to remove his sign last month, used his cell phone to gather photographic evidence of the double standard and came to FIRE for help.
+AUBURN, Ala., December 22, 2011—Auburn University has ordered a Ron Paul for President campaign banner removed from the inside of a dorm room window while allowing students to display numerous other banners, stickers, and flags.
+Student Eric Philips, who was ordered to remove his sign last month, used his cell phone to gather photographic evidence of the double standard and came to the Foundation for Individual Rights in Education (FIRE) for help.

 “An unreasonable and pointless ban on all window displays is bad enough,” said FIRE President Greg Lukianoff.
 “Yet it’s obvious from the photos that Auburn has actually singled out Eric Philips’ Ron Paul poster for removal.
 If Auburn is selectively banning only speech it deems controversial—or worse, political speech it simply doesn’t like—freedom of expression is in grave danger at Auburn.”